ezasm-org/ezasm/README.md

-# EzASM - A Simpler Assembly Language
+# EzASM

-## Authors
-Trevor Brunette\
-trevorbrunette@gmail.com

-Kate Vandermolen\
-CerulanLumina@users.noreply.github.com
+### An assembly-like programming language for use in education

 ## Building